AhmedT1337/Port_Scanner/README.md

 this is my first tool using python.

-it is simple but the code can a little complex for some people.
+it is simple but the code can be a little complex for some people.

-the udp option is not working (I don't why and I won't fix it until i write another port scanner (you can use Nmap :) )).
+the udp option is not working (I don't know why and I won't fix it until i write another port scanner (you can use Nmap :) )).

 how to use it :
 - run the script using python3.